 Radicchio, Baby Gem, Orange and Ruby Grapefruit Salad

-- Repeat similar with baby gem lettuce.
+- Repeat above with baby gem lettuce.
 Cut into quarters and grill for 2-3 minutes.

 - Slice both ruby grapefruit and oranges at both ends of the fruit and then hold the fruit on its base.
 Using a downward motion with knife remove the peel.